upleveled/system-setup/windows.md

     Click on the small `x` at the top right of the virtual device frame to stop the virtual device - this will save a snapshot to make starting the virtual device faster in the future.

 22. If you don't have one yet, create a Google account [here](https://accounts.google.com/signup?hl=en).
-Send the email address associated with this account to Karl (if you haven't already).
+Make a note of the email address associated with this account for usage in later steps.
 23. If you don't have one yet, create a GitHub account [here](https://github.com/join).
 Make sure to set a name.

     If you already have a GitHub account and you haven't set a name on GitHub yet, go to the [GitHub Profile Settings](https://github.com/settings/profile) and add a name:<br><br>